scenery/mihomo-tproxy-docker/README.md

 A simple Mihomo (formerly known as Clash.Meta) transparent proxy Docker image.

 You can build and deploy this image on your local Linux device (such as a Raspberry Pi or NAS) as a bypass gateway.
-Support both TCP and UDP redirecting using nftables/iptables, with the option to block QUIC (UDP 443) traffic.
+Support both TCP and UDP redirecting using nftables, with the option to block QUIC (UDP 443) traffic.
 Since it runs within a Docker container, there's no need to worry about affecting the host network.

 ## Getting started